ScrapGames/ScrapLang-Demo/README.md

 ## :jigsaw: Puzzle (Dependency manager and project organizer)

-**Puzzle** is the _dependency manager_ and _project organizer_ and is entirely manager from the console using commands.
+**Puzzle** is the _dependency manager_ and _project organizer_ and is entirely managed from the console using commands.
 Although isn't rejected the idea of a frontend, for example: through a VSCode extension

 If you used other languages like Rust, **cargo** would be its counterpart.
 For Nodejs, **npm** will be.